-- 1. Your defined benefit will be adjusted for any period of part-time service. - 2.
-Your death benefit after age 65 is the same as your retirement benefit.
+Your projected defined benefit will be adjusted for any period of part-time service.

 Your income protection benefit

 Income protection (IP) benefits replace some of your income if you are under age 65 and can't work because you are sick or have been injured.